Engee documentation

 sys.path.append('/path/to/your/module')

-After adding the path to sys.path, the module can be imported and its functions and data can be used.
-If you try to import a module from a directory that is not added to sys.path, a ModuleNotFoundError error will occur.
+After adding the path to the sys.path, the module can be imported and its functions and data can be used.
+If you try to import a module from a directory that has not been added to sys.path, the error 'ModuleNotFoundError` will occur.

 Python neural networks and their integration with Engee models

-See an example for training a neural network using the scikit-learn library and generating training data from a model:
+Check out the example for training a neural network using the scikit-learn library and generating training data from the model:

-To work with neural networks using Python, Engee uses the PyCall package and Python calling commands in Julia.
+To work with neural networks using Python, Engee uses the PyCall package and Python invocation commands in Julia.
 For example, for the library scikit-learn:

 using Pkg